mcanyucel/Mini-Spotify-Controller/README.md

 When you run the application, it will open a small window that you need to enter the client id for the Spotify API .
 You can get the client id from https://developer.spotify.com/dashboard/applications.
 You need to create an application and get the client id.
 Then you need to enter the client id to the application.
 After that, it will open a browser window to authenticate and authorize the application.
 After you authorize the application, it will close the browser window and start working.

 ![Sample](./assets/mini-spotify-controller.png "All that the app does")

+## Important Notice
+In their infinite wisdom, Spotify removed the API for recommendation and song radio endpoints.
+Until they are open again (if ever), these functions will not work, and return an error message.
+Sad.

 ## Features
 * Mini controller to start, pause, next, previous tracks.